-Performance design and sustainability are integral parts of BWBR’s design process, whether we are optimizing the project’s use of energy and water resources, reducing the operational and embodied carbon footprint, achieving industry recognized sustainability standards, or achieving financial and wellbeing goals.
-Together with design engineers, BWBR has successfully evaluated energy and carbon reduction strategies using energy modeling and life cycle analysis.
+Performance design and sustainability are integral parts of BWBR’s design process, whether it is optimizing the project’s use of energy and water resources, reducing the operational and embodied carbon footprint, achieving industry recognized sustainability standards, or meeting financial and wellbeing goals.
+Together with design engineers, BWBR has successfully evaluated energy and carbon reduction strategies using energy modeling and life cycle analysis on numerous projects.

 Recognizing the multiple, urgent forces happening in the world today — and the opportunity the built environment can have in these areas — BWBR implemented a Performance Baseline based on the AIA’s Framework for Design Excellence.
-The framework is built around ten measures touching on many aspects of life and allowing a holistic view of a project.
-We use these measures tied with metrics (EUI, water consumption, carbon tracking, etc.) to determine priorities and performance goals for each project.
+The Framework is built around 10 measures touching on many aspects of life and allowing a holistic view of a project.
+BWBR uses these measures tied with metrics (Energy Use Intensity (EUI), water consumption, carbon tracking, etc.) to determine priorities and performance goals for each project.

-One thing that has become more prevalent in design is an emphasis on what a facility means to people in the sense of culture and everyday experiences.
+Many designs now emphasize the meaning of a facility in the sense of people, culture, and everyday experiences.
 Designing for building comfort and equity brings value because it can make occupants feel comfortable and safe in their spaces, which can lead to increased productivity, satisfaction, recruitment, and retention.

-One way of achieving building comfort is implementing aspects of the International WELL Building Institute’s WELL Building Standard.
+Building comfort can be enhanced by integrating aspects of the International WELL Building Institute’s WELL Building Standard.
 This standard examines how design, operations, and behaviors within a space can be optimized for health and wellbeing.
 Developed over years through scientific and medical research and literature on environmental health, behavioral factors, and demographic risk factors that affect health, the standards examine the air, water, nourishment, light, movement, thermal comfort, sound, materials, mind, community, and innovation aspects of a building.

 Ready to explore your sustainability and performance design options?